 The Colorado Advantage Graduate Preview Weekend provides an opportunity for underrepresented students who are US Citizens to visit campus and preview doctoral programs in science, math, and engineering departments at CU-Boulder.
 Additional information is available from the Colorado Advantage website.
 If you are interested in this program, but aren't sure where to start in EBIO, click here to get in touch with an EBIO faculty member about our admissions process and how we interface with the Colorado Advantage program.

 Want More Information?

-To sign up for emails from the Graduate School Admissions office, and to register your email with our Graduate Program Manager, Cori Fagan, you can fill out the form below.
-(Note that this form is NOT the application to the department and is not required for admission to the program, it will simply put you on an email list to recieve more information about graduate applications from the Graduate School).
+To sign up for emails from the Graduate School Admissions office, and to register your email with our Graduate Program Manager at firstname.lastname@example.org, you can fill out the form below.
+(Note that this form is NOT the application to the department and is not required for admission to the program, it will simply put you on an email list to receive more information about graduate applications from the Graduate School).